rylanmiller25/scraping/technical_plan.md

 # Environment Setup

 - The project requires the following Python libraries:
+    - `crawl4ai`: The primary library for scraping and cleaning web content.
-    - `playwright`: For browser automation and rendering dynamic content.
+    - `playwright`: Required by Crawl4AI for browser automation.
     - `pandas`: For data manipulation and creating the output dataframe.
     - `pyarrow` (or `fastparquet`): For saving the output dataframe as a Parquet file.
-    - `aiohttp` or similar: May be needed for efficient asynchronous handling if not fully covered by Playwright's native async capabilities.
+    - `aiohttp`: May be needed for efficient asynchronous handling.
 - The environment must have the Playwright browsers installed (run `playwright install`).
 - Despite all of these libraries, prioritize feasibility and operability over fanciness.
 I want this scraper to work correctly.
 Don't do too much such that it doesn't work.